Go directly to product information

 In stock

-From West Africa come these mbongô 'pods' filled with peppery seeds.
-Mbongo pepper is also called alligator pepper The egg-shaped seed pod - it is not a bean, so not a pod - contains seeds that are very similar to the better-known grain of paradise.
+These mbongô 'pods' filled with pepperige seeds.
+Mbongo pepper is called alligator pepper The egg-shaped seed pod—it's not a bean, so not a pod either—contains seeds that are very similar to the better-known grain of paradise.

-Typical for mbongo is the citrus aroma that immediately reminds you of lemongrass (sereh).
-Mbongô is one of the four local peppers in the famous Nigerian pepper soup nwo-nwo.
+Typical of mbongo is the citrus aroma that immediately reminds you of lemongrass (sereh).
+Mbongô is one of the four local peppers in the famous Nigerian peppersoup nwo-nwo.

-The mbongô grows on a two-meter-high shrub from the ginger genus, which, like many ginger species, has rhizomes.
-Just above the ground it forms trumpet-shaped, green flowers, which seem to come straight from the ground.
-They quickly fall off to make room for large bottle-shaped fruits.
+The mbongô grows on a two-meter-tall shrub in the ginger genus, which, like many ginger species, has rhizomes.
+Just above the ground, it produces trumpet-shaped, green flowers that appear to emerge directly from the ground.
+They quickly fall off to make way for large, bottle-shaped fruits.

 The pods are filled with dozens of seeds in a jelly-like liquid.
-Once dried, the papery covering reveals an egg-shaped fruit consisting of apparently scaled segments.
-With a little light pressure, these fall apart into 2-3 mm large, shiny, pale brown seeds.
-Curiously enough, the intact pod smells mbongo not or hardly, and neither are the seeds.
-The smell is released as soon as you crush or grind the seeds.
+Once dried, the papery covering reveals an egg-shaped fruit consisting of seemingly scaled segments.
+With a little light pressure, these disintegrate into 2-3 mm large, shiny, pale brown seeds.
+Curiously, the intact seeds have a fragrant aroma. mbongô Not at all, or hardly at all, and neither are the seeds.
+The aroma is released as soon as you crush or grind the seeds.

 Our mbongô comes from Cameroon, where the spice is used in many famous dishes, such as mbongô tchòbi, fish in black sauce.
-The spice is also used in other West African countries, such as in Nigeria in pepper soup.
+The spice is also used in other West African countries, such as Nigeria. peppersoup.

 Related spices include the aforementioned grain of paradise (Aframomum melegueta), kororima (Aframomum kororima), and Madagascar cardamom (Aframomum angustifolium).
-The first is fairly common, the second not so much, and the third is very rare (not available).
+The first is quite common, the second less so, and the third is very rare (not available).

 Not just for eating!